serverhorror/brain/README.md

 A brain dump of various things to remember

-Please see:
+For the actual content, please see:

 - <https://serverhorror.github.io/brain>
 - [[root]]

-for the actual content

 [root]: root.md "Server!/Horror!"